Academic year: Chile

 The school year is divided into semesters.
 The first semester runs from late February or early March to July.
-Following a two-week or three-week winter break, school resumes and lasts until early or mid-December, followed by 10–12 weeks of summer vacations.
+Following a two- or three-week winter break, school resumes and lasts until early or mid-December, followed by 10–12 weeks of summer vacations.
 In addition, schools have a one-week-long break for National Holidays in mid-September.
 Being located in the Southern Hemisphere, spring begins approximately at the end of this holiday week so it acts similarly to the American spring break.
 There is also a brief Easter break in March or April.

-Mexico

-In Mexico, school usually ends in the second week of July and resumes the third week of August depending on what scheduling system a school uses, and whether it is high school or college.
-Christmas holiday is two weeks.
-Also there is the Easter recess which lasts for two weeks.

 United States

-In the United States, there are typically 160-180 school days in a year; the exact number mainly depends on the state. (although school years at colleges and universities are often shorter).
+Duration of US academic year

+Public schools averaged 180 school days in the 2023 academic year.
+However, different states have different legal minimum requirements for instructional days and hours per year.
+In 2023 the number of instructional days required ranged from the lowest minimum of 160 in the state of Colorado to the highest minimum of 186 in the state of Kansas.Most states require around 180 school days.
+School years at colleges/universities are often shorter, ranging from 140 to 160 days.
 Private schools tend to have classes for 170 days each year.

+Event-based breaks in the US

-Here are the school holidays/breaks in the US (with the four main breaks underlined):
+Below are the school holidays/breaks in the US, with the four main breaks underlined: